apache/parquet-format/LogicalTypes.md

 ### TIME

-`TIME` is used for a logical time type without a date with millisecond or microsecond precision.
+`TIME` is used for a logical time type without a date with millisecond, microsecond, or nanosecond precision.
 The type has two type parameters: UTC adjustment (`true` or `false`) and unit (`MILLIS` or `MICROS`, `NANOS`).